 Fire Drill Fridays in the Media

-Check out the latest hits about our work taking action for a cleaner, greener, more just world.
-For breaking news and updates, follow our Instagram and Twitter.
-For past shows and exclusive content, visit our YouTube and Facebook.
+Check out past hits about our work taking action for a cleaner, greener, more just world.
+For breaking news and updates, follow our Instagram.
+For past shows, visit our YouTube playlist.

-If you have a press inquiry or question about the work of Fire Drill Fridays, contact Katie Nelson at firstname.lastname@example.org.
+If you have a press inquiry or question about the work of Fire Drill Fridays, contact Madeline Carretero at firstname.lastname@example.org.

 “I love this planet and want to do everything I can to protect it.
 I get really depressed because I read the science and I know what’s happening and it’s urgent and it could become catastrophic.
 It’s just inconceivable to me to not do everything that I can.”